 Prescription drug abuse is more common than you think.
 In fact, prescription drug abuse is the fastest-growing drug problem in the United States.
-In New Hampshire 20% of teens have abused prescription drugs.
+In New Hampshire 17% of teens have abused prescription drugs.
 And over the last ten years prescription drug abuse in New Hampshire has risen 200%.
-According to the NH Chief Medical Examiner’s Office, in 2009 more NH citizens died from drug overdoses (164) than car accidents (110).
+According to the NH Chief Medical Examiner’s Office, in 2011 twice as many NH citizens died from drug overdoses (200) than from car accidents (90).

 Here you will find the most up-to-date information on prescription drug abuse and easy steps you can take as a parent to help protect your teen from it.